Installation

 FPM-NGINX

 The fpm-nginx variation is great for people who want to run Laravel applications or similar.
 This allows you to serve static content quickly with NGINX but also pass PHP requests to PHP-FPM.
-Similar to PHP-Apache, there are two proccess required to run this variation.
+Similar to PHP-Apache, there are two processes required to run this variation.
 We use S6 Overlay to ensure the container health is accurate.

 Learn more about S6 Overlay →